dkpark10/heapq-ts/README.md

 push item in the heap

 #### pop()

-pop the smallest item or largest item of the heap
+pop the smallest item or largest item of the heap and return

 ### top()

 get the smallest item or largest item

 #### size()

 get the length of heap

 #### empty()